taisiat/Caro/README.md

   };
 ```

-To accomodate the refactor, the `Google Map` now pulls the needed info from URL params and parses viewport coordinates to determine what area to show on the map.
+To accomodate the refactor, the `Google Map` now pulls the needed info from `URL search params` and parses `viewport` coordinates to determine what area to show on the map.

 <h5 a><strong><code>CarMap/index.js</code></strong></h5>